alexandmi/PINNs/README.md

     pip install pinns

-And then you can import it to your module with:

-    import pinns

 ## Define the domain

 The domain and all things related to point sets are handled by the `geometry` module.
 The DE domain is created by the `Domain` class.
 The constructor has 3 parameters: